analyticalmonk/analyticalmonk.github.io/about.md

 ![profile_prez_image](/assets/img/sc_profile_demo_1.jpg)

 I'm the co-founder of [Looppanel](https://looppanel.com).
 Our software helps product and design teams record, organize and analyse user research interviews.
 I lead technology, and product delivery.
-I also do just about anything else that's required such as ops or finance.
+The latter includes product prioritization and managing sprints.
+I also do just about anything else that's required such as support, ops or finance.
 Recently, I have spent a lot of time working on our LLM-based AI notetaking feature.

 Before Looppanel, I had been a part of [Entrepreneur First](https://www.joinef.com/) Bangalore's second cohort of 2020.
 I had also worked as a technology consultant with [Restat](https://restat.co/), where I was a founding partner.
 We worked with a diverse set of clients including academics and small Indian businesses.
 We also developed an [invoicing and sales assistant app](https://play.google.com/store/apps/details?id=com.restat.bizassist&hl=en_IN) for small businesses.